ignacoder/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 3 - Creates a C program that prints the alphabets in lowercase, and then in uppercase followed by a new line.

-Task 4 - Creates a C program that
+Task 4 - Creates a C program that prints the alphabets in lowercase, without q and e.

+Task 5 - Creates a C program that

+Task 6 - Creates a C program that

+Task 7 - Creates a C program that

+Task 8 - Creates a C program that

+Task 9 - Creates a C program that

+Task 10 - Creates a C program that

+Task 11 - Creates a C program that

+Task 12 - Creates a C program that

+Task 13 - Creates a C program that

+Task 14 - Creates a C program that